MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Time Synchronization in Multistatic ISAC

-For $N =3$, this system is exactly determined (three equations, three unknowns) and yields a unique solution provided the three receivers are not collinear.
-By introducing a fourth receiver ($N=4$), we obtain an over-determined system to estimate $\hat{\mathbf p}$.
-The extra measurement not only permits direct estimation of the clock bias but also provides redundancy that reduces the impact of measurement noise and improves the conditioning of the least-squares fit, all of which are expected to enhance robustness and convergence reliability.
+for $m=1,\dots,M$.
+For $M =3$, this system with three equations and three unknowns can yield a unique solution provided the three receivers are not collinear.
+By introducing a fourth receiver ($M=4$), we obtain an over-determined system to estimate $\hat{\mathbf p}$.
+The extra measurement improves the conditioning and robustness of the joint estimation of the clock bias and position.
 The first three receivers are positioned as before and the fourth receiver's position is (0,500) m.
-Table~\ref{tab:per_rx_bistatic_time} shows the bistatic estimates, Table~\ref{tab:target_pos_vel_time} shows the target position and velocity estimates, and Table~\ref{tab:performance_metrics_time} shows the average performance for 100 random target locations.
-Overall, estimates are reliable and errors are smaller with four sensors.
-We continue with synchronized receivers in the remainder of the paper.
+We set $\delta_t = 20$~ns, corresponding to a common range bias of about $6$~m.
+Table~\ref{tab:per_rx_bistatic_time} shows the bistatic estimates, Table~\ref{tab:target_pos_vel_time} shows the target position and velocity estimates, and Table~\ref{tab:performance_metrics_time} shows the target positioning performance.
+Overall, estimates remain reliable, and adding a fourth receiver improves robustness to the clock bias.
+For the rest of the paper, we continue with the assumption of synchronized receivers.